Skip to Main Content

 Footnote

-1. Title of Motion Picture, directed by Director First Name Last Name (Place of Publication: Publisher, Year), Format.
+1. Title of Motion Picture, directed by Director First Name Last Name (Release Date; Publisher, Year), Format.

 Example: